 For example, I got a bag of 9 organic mini apples from Trader Joe’s for $3 yesterday, which makes them just $0.33 each.

 I get my Larabars on sale at the store or from Amazon (there’s a $3 off coupon here right now so they’re $0.75 each!)

 And for the above meals I mentioned, I did the math out of curiosity and they’re $1-$2.50 per serving even with a lot of organic ingredients, so not bad at all.

-I don’t think “acts of service” is necessarily one of my top love languages, but somehow, food changes that!
+I think “acts of service” is one of my top love languages, especially when it comes to food!
 I love cooking for people and giving food gifts and feel really loved when people do that for me.
 I think part of it is that this shows that they’ve thought of me, noticed foods I like/don’t like, and then taken the time to make or pick something up for me!

 For example, a few weeks ago, my dad came to campus to go to a football game with me.
 He brought a care-package from my mom with two of my favorite blog recipes she’d cooked for me!
 She made this sweet potato chickpea stew, plus banana berry baked oatmeal.
 It was so thoughtful and meant so much to me!
 To sum it all up, I think cooking for and sharing meals with people is one way I can prioritize friendships, while doing something I happen to love.
 Sharing a meal with a positive, encouraging friend or two is such an awesome mood-booster!

 • Some people are super picky or just not into this kind of thing.
 But for the majority of people I know and am close to, it’s an easy way to show that I love them.